 But trust me if I tell you that you can be in the most beautiful place in the world, but if you are not able to portray it in the correct way, all its beauty will not shine through or, at least, not as you wish.

-My advice, in this case, is to experiment and try to shoot different subjects: mountain landscapes, sea landscapes, but also macro shots (close up) that depict miniature landscapes.
+My advice, in this case, is to experiment and try to shoot different subjects: mountain landscapes, and sea landscapes, but also macro shots (close up) that depict miniature landscapes.
 An example could be portraying the details of undergrowth or a beach.
 This always falls under landscape photographs.

 I never get tired of repeating it: a good composition is 50% of the work.
 At first, you will hit your head a little bit, but once you get the hand, you won’t even notice it anymore because it will come naturally to you.